 Mental health top tip: Meditation is great for me

-Daniel D. Reimer (he/him)
+Daniel D. Rhymer (he/him)

-Role: Volunteer Coordinator
+Role: Volunteer Manager

 About: I have been with London Friend since 2015 and really love all the work we do, but also generally the cooperative spirit between various LGBT+ charities in London.
 Personally, I love travel specifically combining it with visiting foreign Prides whenever possible.
 I’m a big movie, video games, music/vinyl, politics and science buff.
 I also enjoy a good time in London’s gay scene and have been known to shake a leg or two on various dance floors.